tommyettinger/textratypist/README.md

 Android, is also present here, and has many icons that have no equivalent in Unicode's emoji set.
 Material icons are an especially good fit for user interfaces in productivity apps or editors.
 The Material Design icons are licensed as Apache 2.0, and as such do not require attribution to use.

+## Historical and Special-Case Troubleshooting

+If you happen to use both tommyettinger's TextraTypist library and tommyettinger's [colorful-gdx](https://github.com/tommyettinger/colorful-gdx) library, you may encounter various issues. `ColorfulBatch` appeared to be incompatible because it uses an extra attribute per-vertex (compared to SpriteBatch), but an adjustment it already does seems to make it compatible without changes.
+Color description can be done by both colorful-gdx's `SimplePalette` and `ColorUtils.describe()` here, but descriptions would really need to use the RGBA color space to work as expected.
+Alternative shaders from colorful-gdx's `Shaders` class generally won't work correctly with the known fonts here and the defaults for neutral colors (here, white is the neutral color, but in most shaders that allow lightening, 50% gray is the neutral color).
+The easiest solution for all this is to use a normal, vanilla `SpriteBatch` for TextraTypist rendering, and whatever `ShaderProgram` or `ColorfulBatch` you want for colorful-gdx rendering.

+Sometimes, you may need to enable or disable integer positioning for certain fonts to avoid a strange GPU-related visual artifact that seems to only happen on some Nvidia GPUs.
+When this happens, glyphs may appear a half-pixel or so away from where they should be, in seemingly randomly-picked directions.
+It looks awful, and the integer position code at least should resolve it most of the time.
+Integer positions don't work well if you use world units that span multiple pixels in length, but this bug is an absolute mystery, and also doesn't happen at all on integrated GPUs, and may not happen on AMD GPUs.
+How it behaves on Apple Silicon graphics, I also do not know.
+The Issues tab is always available for anyone who wants to try to debug this!
+It is possible that some fixes introduced in the 0.7.x releases may have already eliminated this bug, but I'm not especially optimistic that it is always gone.

+There are some known issues with scaling, rotation, and integer-positioning in 0.7.5 onward.
+You may see labels slide a little relatively to their backgrounds when rotated smoothly, and some (typically very small) fonts may need integer positions enabled to keep a stable baseline.
+Font debug lines may be quite incorrect in some of these versions, also, even if the text displays correctly to users.
+Scaling has improved significantly in 0.7.8, as has the handling of debug lines, but rotation still has some subtle bugs.
+A bug was fixed starting in 0.8.0 that made extra images in a Font (such as emoji) scale differently and drift when the Font they were mixed with scaled.
+That same bug also made an ordinary Font drift slightly as its scale changed; this is also fixed.
+Positions and sizes for background color and for images from an atlas have improved in 0.8.2, so selecting text shouldn't cover up text as badly with the background, and emoji should be fully surrounded by their selection background.
+Positions along the line vertically, while the text is scaled, improved in 0.8.3 so that the scaling is relative to the center of the line, rather than the bottom of the line.
+Some other code already expected scaling to be centered like that, so this change makes scaling look better, usually.
+In 0.9.0, integer positioning can still be set, but it does nothing; in practice, setting it was causing more problems than improvements.
+The few fonts that one would think would need integer positions (pixel fonts) actually look better without it.
+There are still some rotation issues in 0.9.0, though they mostly happen when the descent is configured to an extreme value, or sometimes other metrics.
+Lining up underline/strikethrough with rotated text is also a challenge, and it doesn't work fully even in the most recent versions.
+The underline and strikethrough glide slightly around where they should be for correctly rotated text, and fixing this in all cases has been just about impossible.
+The gliding is, at least, very subtle now.

+Word wrap periodically seems to break and need fixing across different releases.
+The most recent time this happened was in 0.7.9, which also affected 0.8.0 and was fixed (I hope) in 0.8.1.
+A different wrapping-related bug was fixed more recently, in 0.8.3 ; this was rare, and only affected TypingLabel when some effects were present.
+Word wrap should behave identically to BitmapFont when the metrics line up exactly, with some key exceptions in version 2.0.0: the chars `'.'` and `','` (at least those, and likely more) will sometimes wrap earlier with `Font` by about 1 pixel than with `BitmapFont`.
+This can affect when things wrap in practice, though not always, and it would add an extra line or a few when it does happen.